 Laba congee ➚ is traditionally eaten on this minor festival.
 It is held on the 8th day of the twelfth lunar month and is associated with the Buddhist festival marking the Buddha's enlightenment.
 The festival is observed mostly in northern China and not much in the south.
 It is not a public holiday.

 New Year is the main annual festival in China determined by the old Chinese calendar.
-It falls on the second new moon after the winter solstice, so it is held towards the end of January or early February.
-For at least 2,000 years it has been a time for families to get together, often traveling long distances across China (bàinián 拜年 a New Year visit).
+It falls on the second new moon after the winter solstice, so it is falls towards the end of January or early February.
+For at least 2,000 years it has been a time for all families to get together, often traveling long distances across China (bàinián 拜年 a New Year visit).
 Brightly colored papers and paper cut designs are displayed everywhere often carrying the character ‘fu’ for good fortune.
 Traditionally a week before the festival, the home is cleaned and dusted, the image of the kitchen god is honored so he gives a good report of the house and its occupants to heaven.
-One legend has it that a kitchen god was so disgusted with a family's antics that he petitioned the Jade Emperor to annihilate mankind, but a delay gave people a few days to tidy things up so everything looked better on a final inspection and disaster averted.
+One legend has it that a kitchen god was so disgusted with a family's antics that he petitioned the Jade Emperor to wipe out mankind, but a delay gave people a few days to tidy things up so everything looked better on a final inspection and disaster averted.
 The family's ancestral temple and tombs are visited.
 The traditional lion dance is often seen in public festivities.
-The festival lasts a whole week of public holiday (Feb 8th to Feb 14th in 2016) and during this time everyone tries to be on their best behavior to set the tone for the whole year.
+The festival lasts a whole week of public holiday (Jan 27th to Feb 2nd in 2017) and during this time everyone tries to be on their best behavior to set the tone for the whole year.

 The ancient legend is that each year a ferocious monster called Nian 年 attacked a village.
 The creature was enticed to eat food laid out for it rather than the villager's crops.
 Then the people found it was frightened by a child dressed in red; from then on red lanterns, red signs and all things red were put out to frighten the monster away.
 At the stroke of midnight firecrackers are set off, drums and gongs are bashed to scare the Nian off (as well as deafen everybody!).
 Nowadays there are large firework displays in the cities.
 The formal part of the festival in Imperial China took place at the Temple of Heaven, Beijing where the Emperor performed solemn rituals to seek heaven's blessing for the new year.